Submit your expression of interest for a Student Research Project

 Review the current project vacancies listed below to find a project that matches your area of interest, and ensure you meet the eligibility requirements.

-Step 2: Submit your expression of interest application online
+Step 2: Submit your expression of interest form online

-Click the apply now button at the bottom of the project listing to and complete the online expression of interest application form.
-As part of your expression of interest application, you are required to provide an up-to-date copy of your CV and your most recent academic transcript.
+Click the apply now button at the bottom of the project listing to and complete the online expression of interest form.
+As part of your expression of interest, you are required to provide an up-to-date copy of your CV and your most recent academic transcript.

-Step 3: Your expression of interest application will be reviewed by the project supervisor.
+Step 3: Your expression of interest will be reviewed by the project supervisor.

-If your application is shortlisted, then the project supervisor will contact you directly to advise next steps.
+The project supervisor will then contact you directly to advise next steps.

 Current Student Opportunities